SQLitis/monsters/README.rst

   Possess object|Undead|Golem Remnant|Web|36 http://archive.wizards.com/default.asp?x=dnd/fw/20041126a
   Disintegration|Aberration|Annihilator|Underdark|40

+Animals can be trained for a very specific function, like old-timey turnspit dogs.

 Upon encountering a humanoid or animal corpse, the Gutpuppet crawls into the lifeless chest through the victim's mouth and extends tendrils to deliver its horrible ichor.
 It takes over the victim's circulatory system and floods the body with its own fluids.
 This process happens quickly, usually taking no more than three or four minutes.
 The gutpuppet flushes out the corpse's fluids to make room for its own.
 This is a particularly violent and gory process: Witnesses report seeing the heaving chest of a dead body, a wet, ragged breathing-like sound coming from the mouth, then a sudden gout of blood bursting from every opening of the body accompanied by a violent, grotesque, lifelike twitching.
 However, the gutpuppet is keen to pick bodies that are intact.
 Any gross openings in the skin will allow too much of its fluid to leak out.
 Therefore, a gutpuppet is more likely to pick a body that has died from blunt trauma than from, say, being hacked to death.
 It prefers animals and people that have died from sickness.
 If it cannot find a corpse, it chooses some place to wait until it smells a corpse.
 (It can smell a dead body from up to a mile away.)
 It prefers moist hiding places; ideal locations include coastal caves, since they're dark and wet, and stagnant lakes.
 Once the gutpuppet is firmly attached inside the body, has flushed all the body's blood and other fluids out, and filled it with its own, it's ready to "walk the corpse."
 On its own, the gutpuppet is very slow, but it can walk a corpse easily -- sometimes moving faster than the original owner could.